5 Best Red Light Therapy Masks: The Winner Will Surprise You

 The extra wavelengths sound impressive but don't compensate for the fundamental power and coverage issues.

-For over £100 more than the Solis SOLO, you're getting less power, less coverage, and can only treat your face.
+For almost £100 more than the Solis SOLO, you're getting less power, less coverage, and can only treat your face.

 3. Omnilux (Omnilux Contour Face): £348